The Ultimate Guide to Domain Management

 - Keep it Short and Memorable: A concise domain name is easier to remember and type.

-- Use Keywords: Incorporate relevant keywords that reflect your business or niche to improve SEO.
+- Use Keywords: Incorporate relevant keywords to improve SEO and make your domain more descriptive.

 - Avoid Numbers and Hyphens: These can confuse users and make your domain harder to remember.